bartificer/programming-by-stealth/docs/pbs67.md

 Before we narrow our focus to button-based Bootstrap Dropdowns, let’s look at the big-picture design, because that remains consistent between variants.

-Firstly, Bootstap Dropdown components require the Bootstrap JavaScript libraries be loaded.
+Firstly, Bootstrap Dropdown components require the Bootstrap JavaScript libraries be loaded.

 Dropdowns consist of two related parts; a _toggle_, and a _menu_ containing _menu items_.
 The entire dropdown (toggle and menu) must be contained within another Bootstrap component that supports dropdowns, and as we’ll see, quite a few of them do!